Theo-Panella/BastionHost_Project/README.md

   - Create one Subnet: SubNet_A
   - Create an ACL for this Subnet (Open the Document ACL_Subnets.md to see more about it)
   - Create EC2 instance (Open the Document EC2_Instances.md, to see more about the details)
+  - Configurate the VPC peering (Open the Document VPC_peering.md, to see more details)

+  ## 📝 Testing ##
+  - Open your terminal
+  - In the Server_1, try to connect in the